Skip to main content

 Frequently Asked Questions

-Blueberry Garden is a puzzle game.
+Blueberry Garden is a platformer game.

 Blueberry Garden is available on PC, Mac OS, Windows and Linux.